There is no one right way to establish an effective missions program.

 As a pastor, you’ll play a leading part in your church’s missions program.
 As you engage the congregation, it is vital to communicate a clear vision of how the church engages God’s mission.

-Practically speaking, this means that: Leaders should seek to keep the gospel at the center of their vision and work in practical and clear ways.
+Practically speaking, this means that leaders should seek to keep the gospel at the center of their vision and work in practical and clear ways.

 - Reconciliation.
 Church leaders must engage in local ministries of reconciliation, discerning the church’s context and community needs.
 Elders and other leaders should model lives being transformed by the gospel before the congregation and a watching world.

-- Kingdom Prayer.
+- Kingdom prayer.
 A leader emulates Jesus’s ministry model when he or she pursues the heart of God in prayer and leads a congregation to do the same.
 Since prayer connects to God’s grace and power, every part of mission work should be characterized by dependent and expectant prayer.

 - The Spirit forms the church and guides it into its unique mission.
 Vision simply reflects this reality.
 Church leaders recognize the gifts the Spirit brings, fitting them together to make a unique response to God’s mission, both locally and globally.

-Every part of church ministry (Sunday School curriculum, mercy ministries, worship liturgy, etc.) should have clear gospel content with practical application of grace to everyday life.
+Every part of church ministry (Sunday school curriculum, mercy ministries, worship liturgy, etc.) should have clear gospel content with practical application of grace to everyday life.
 Programs should reflect the church’s desire to know Christ and make Him known.
 Pastors need to ensure centrality and clarity of vision in each of these areas.

-3 | An effective missions program is integrated with the entire missional calling of the church.
+3 | An effective mission program is integrated with the entire missional calling of the church.

 A church’s missional calling should be characterized as integrative rather than segregative.